Shiloh Temple: History

-Description and history
+Description

 The Shiloh Temple stands on a property overlooking the southern bank of the Androscoggin River, a few miles south of Lisbon Falls, off the north side of Shiloh Road.
 The surviving portion of the temple is a four-story structure, its ground floor a raised basement of brick, and the rest a frame structure with a mansarded roof.
 A seven-stage tower projects from the street-facing front, square in shape except for the crowning open circular belfry and cupola.